evans1112/bcitoolboxrmd/docs/modelsimu/twodconsimu.rst

  **pcommon**: The prior probability that both sensory information can be attributed to one cause.

- **sigmaU**: The standard deviation of the Gaussian distribution of the likelihood for modality Up.
+ **sigma 1**: The standard deviation of the Gaussian distribution of the likelihood for modality 1.

- **sigmaD**: The standard deviation of the Gaussian distribution of the likelihood for modality Down.
+ **sigma 2**: The standard deviation of the Gaussian distribution of the likelihood for modality 2.

  **sigmap**: The standard deviation of the Gaussian distribution of the prior.